-Kyykkä is a traditional team sport originating from Karelia.
+Kyykkä is a traditional team sport originating from Karelia, East of Finland.
 The basic idea of the game is to knock kyykkäs (small wooden cylinders) out of your own game-square by throwing a karttu (stick, resembling baseball bat).
 The rules are listed later on this page.

-Every February more than 4000 students gather to Hervanta, Tampere to play this game and to figure out who is the World Champion.
-512 team places in open class and 128 team places in women's class are usually sold out in about 2 hours after the registration starts two months before the event.
+Every February more than 4000 students gather to Hervanta, Tampere to play this game and to figure out who is the World Champion of this noble game.
+512 team places in open class and 128 team places in women's class are sold out almost immediately each year.

-There will be a special ISE (I Speak English) class for exchange students and other internationally minded people.
-The official language of ISE-class will be English and the referees and judges will speak English.
-Rules will be available in English.
+To make the championships worldwide there will be a special ISE (I Speak English) series customized for the exchange students and other internationally minded people.
+The official language of ISE-series is English and the games are played and judged in English.
+Rules and other info will also be available in English.

 You can preorder afterparty tickets and additional overall badges with the sign-up.

-Do you want to be a judge in ISE?
-Then please fill this form.
+Do you want to be a referee in ISE?
+The sign-up link will be added here later.

 The idea of Kyykkä is to remove the team’s own kyykkäs from their playing square by throwing

 at them with karttus.
 The team which has removed more kyykkäs wins the game.

 The kyykkä field is 20 metres long and 5 metres wide.
 A 5 m x 5 m playing